 - To prepare for the sale of the business

-- If there is a change in ownership - the primary owner leaves the business, for example
+- If there is a change in business ownership—for example, the primary owner leaves the business.

-- If a valuation is requested for a major loan for expansion
+- If a valuation is requested for a major loan or other financial operation.

 How the Business Valuation Process Works

 An appraiser is called in to do a business valuation.
 The process usually starts with a visual inspection of the property and inventory checks.

 Then the process of evaluating documents begins.
 Someone (usually the owner or someone designated) must gather up many documents and other information to be used in the report.